 Introduction

 The advancing technological landscape has been changing the face of the industry and its processes and work orders, and the manufacturing companies have been facing challenges for achieving reliability due to decreasing maintenance costs and downtime in the course of high-quality goods production and gaining profits.
-Reliability maintenance improves machine reliability and helps in achieving these goals.
+Reliability maintenance improves machine reliability and helps in achieving these goals, aligning closely with asset performance management strategies.

 With a correct design and implementation, the reliability programs offer a comprehensive data-driven solution for improving machine reliability tailored to meet the manufacturing company’s needs.
 The reliability programs not only include the machines to be monitored but also the people, processes, and technologies dealing with its implementation and management.
 A strong reliability program demands regular auditing.
 As the scheduled maintenance changes over time due to changing equipment, maintenance personnel, and supplier changes.
 Regular auditing highlights the new inefficiencies and opportunities for improvements, aiding the organization to reduce maintenance costs and gain a positive return on investment.